5 of the best Pepsi bezel watchesZachary Moore

 Baltic Aquascaphe GMT

-This example from Baltic is a stand out piece in the Pepsi category, and not only for its rather affordable price point at A$1,650 (from the T+T Shop, naturally).
+The Baltic Aquascaphe GMT is a stand out piece in the Pepsi category, and not only for its rather affordable price point at A$1,650 (from the T+T Shop, naturally).
 It also merges vintage design with modern GMT functionality.
 The red and blue bezel provides a sense of timeless style that everyone can recognise, but does it with a scarlet red and deep rich blue.
 The addition of a GMT complication enhances the watch’s practicality, allowing wearers to easily track multiple time zones, catering to the needs of globetrotters and adventure seekers alike.
 The Aquascaphe’s compact dimensions and versatile design ensure it transitions effortlessly from formal occasions to outdoor escapades, it can be easily worn on a stainless steel strap or a NATO, where its colours can shine even brighter.

 Tag Heuer Aquaracer GMT